shabin5785/LearnAngularJS/Doc_4.md

  - Wild card route is like { path :'** '}.
 Should be last in routes Also we can use redirectTo:'pathname' to redirect to an already defined path.

+ -default matching strategy is "prefix" , Angular checks if the path you entered in the URL does start with the path specified in the route.
+Of course every path starts with ''.
+So setting that as path will match all urls
+ To fix this behavior, you need to change the matching strategy to "full" :
+{ path: '', redirectTo: '/somewhere-else', pathMatch: 'full' }
+Now, you only get redirected, if the full path is ''